Douglas J. Futuyma: Teaching and outreach

 Futuyma is well known for his success in teaching and public outreach.
 He is the author of several textbooks, most notably the very widely used authoritative text Evolutionary Biology (in its third edition, published 1998) and a simplified version targeted explicitly to undergraduates, Evolution (in its fourth edition, published 2017).
 The latter text has been positively reviewed as important to the successful teaching of evolution, though less comprehensive than the former.
 He has also co-edited a more advanced book composed of edited reviews, Coevolution, with Montgomery Slatkin; it received mixed reviews from those in the field.

 Futuyma has also written for a popular audience in his book Science on Trial: The Case for Evolution, originally published in 1982, in which he discusses the creation–evolution controversy.
 The book has been regarded as highly effective in making the argument for evolution and as a tool for discussing the topic with those who are uncertain; philosopher of biology Michael Ruse described it as "a first-class book".
 It was also reviewed as suitable for use in undergraduate education.
 Richard Lewontin found the book "lucid" but criticized its presentation, along with other books on the topic published around the same time, as failing to capture the origins of the debate as a social phenomenon.

 Since 2013, Futuyma has been listed on the Advisory Council of the National Center for Science Education.

 Futuyma is openly gay.
 He has said that he was initially surprised at the lack of negative career consequences, and that LGBT visibility is important to progress on gay rights.
 In 1984 he co-authored a scientific paper critical of the evidence available at the time that homosexuality might be genetic.
+In later editions of his textbook Evolution, Futuyma noted that subsequent research has provided stronger evidence for genetic contributions to sexual orientation, reflecting developments in the field since the publication of the earlier paper.